zezor/Power-BI-Sales-Dashboard/README.md

 ![](Report_SD.png)

-Click the link below to have live interactions with the report on Power BI Service
+Click the link below to have live interactions with the report on the Power BI Service

 <https://app.powerbi.com/links/V4IW1RJBp2?ctid=42f54956-ca72-48cd-82ca-3f93df64a015&pbi_source=linkShare>